 What would an Anglo-Saxon ceorl’s house look like?

-The image above gives you some idea, but the early Anglo-Saxons would not have a hearth and chimney like this!
-Nor would their walls be of stone – they would be wooden, which is why so little from that time has survived.
+The image above gives you some idea – they would be wooden and thatched, which is why so little from that time has survived.

 A ceorl’s house was basic with few adornments, unlike the homes of the wealthy higher classes, and would have looked to us more like large huts or barns.
 Indeed the animals would share the room with the family.
 Ceorls were ‘freed-men’ and often were in charge of a portion of fields or livestock.
 The family’s own animals, bred for food or milk, were housed at one end of the house for winter shelter: a goat, a cow, a sheep.

 The house would measure around 10 metres by 5 metres with wooden floors which could be covered with fragrant herbs.
 The walls were of upright planks of wood slotted together or of wattle and daub.
 There were window openings, but no glass, and a central hearth for cooking.
 There was no chimney and often no hole for the smoke to escape, so the living quarters would have been very smoky and unpleasant especially in winter when the animals joined the family indoors.
 The roof would be thatched and blackened by the smoke.
 Bedding would be perhaps a large bag stuffed with straw or wool if the family had sheep to shear.